ChrstphrHll/npc_gen/students/Jaedyn Arbane.md

 # Jaedyn Arbane
 ---
 ### Description
-- Half-Elf Paladin from Beleriand
+- Half-Elf Paladin from Magmus Centerhold
 - 1st year Exploration student in Treskal
-- short straight lighter blonde hair that's plain, Amber eyes, and Dark Tan skin
+- shoulder length straight grey hair that's messy, Amber eyes, and Dark Tan skin
 - Is Private and Picky, and has Invention as their ideal

 ### Organizations